+- A. The student will feel a shock when her hand is close to the metal ruler.\ - B. The ruler will bend toward the student's hand as she reaches for it. - C. The student will feel a shock only if she touches the metal ruler. - D. The metal ruler will not have any effect on the student's hand.

+Part B

-Use the information from Table 2 to answer the questions Dort A rait A ruler?
-A. The student will feel a shock when her hand is close to the metal ruler.
-B. The ruler will bend toward the student's hand as she reaches for it.
-C. The student will feel a shock only if she touches the metal ruler.
-D. The metal ruler will not have any effect on the student's hand.
-Part B Which statement best explains the answer to Part A?
-A. The student will not feel anything because her hand is too close to the metal ruler.
-B. The student will not feel anything because the metal ruler will bend away from her hand and toward something that is charged.
-C. The student will feel a shock if she touches the metal ruler because electricity only moves through things that are in direct contact with one another D The student will feel a shock before she touches the metal ruler because her body became electrically charged when she rubbed her feet on the carnet
+Which statement best explains the answer to Part A?

+- A. The student will not feel anything because her hand is too close to the metal ruler. - B. The student will not feel anything because the metal ruler will bend away from her hand and toward something that is charged. - C. The student will feel a shock if she touches the metal ruler because electricity only moves through things that are in direct contact with one another. - D. The student will feel a shock before she touches the metal ruler because her body became electrically charged when she rubbed her feet on the carpet.\